seymashn/DSA-project/README.md

 # DSA-project

-This project is a project for the upcoming DSA (Data Structures and Algorithms) course.
-The project will be implemented using **Python**.
-The datasets to be used and the methods to be applied are still being determined.
-This README file provides the basic information about the project and outlines the upcoming steps.
+# IMDb vs. Rotten Tomatoes: A Comparative Analysis

+This project aims to compare movie ratings from **IMDb** and **Rotten Tomatoes** to analyze how different these platforms rate the same films.
+The analysis will be done using **Python**, focusing on data collection, visualization, and statistical comparison.
+The results will be visualized through scatter plots and box plots.

-## Datasets
+## 📊 Datasets

-The data will be obtained from specific dataset or source, if not specified, "various open data sources".
-Currently, work is being done on determining the contents of the dataset and how it will be collected.
-Potential data sources include:

-- Web scraping
-- APIs
-- Open datasets

-These options will be explored.
+The data will be collected from:
+- **IMDb API / Web Scraping**: For movie ratings, genres, directors, and user reviews.
+- **Rotten Tomatoes API / Web Scraping**: For critic scores, audience scores, and additional movie metadata.

+Data will be gathered using **web scraping** and **APIs**, depending on availability.

-## Technological Choices
+## 🛠️ Technological Choices

-The project will be carried out solely using the **Python** programming language.
-Python is preferred due to its powerful libraries and tools for data analysis and processing.
-The main libraries that might be used include:
+The project will be developed entirely in **Python**, using the following libraries:

-- **Pandas**: For data manipulation and analysis
+- **Pandas**: For data manipulation and analysis.
-- **NumPy**: For numerical computations
+- **NumPy**: For numerical computations.
-- **Matplotlib/Seaborn**: For data visualization
-- **Requests/BeautifulSoup**: For web scraping (if data collection is required)
-- **scikit-learn**: For machine learning and modeling (if the project involves machine learning)
+- **Visualization Tools**: Scatter plots, box plots, and histograms will be created to show data distribution.
+- **Data Collection Methods**: In cases where API access is insufficient, data extraction methods will be used to retrieve movie scores and related information from web pages.
+- **Statistical Analysis Techniques**: Correlation analysis and hypothesis testing will be performed to measure the relationship between the scores of the two platforms.

-## Data Collection Plan
+## 📥 Data Collection Plan

-The following methods will be considered for data collection:

-- **Web Scraping**: Data may be collected from specific websites using tools like `BeautifulSoup` or `Scrapy`.
+- **Collecting Data from the Web**: If direct access is not possible, film scores and details will be compiled from relevant web pages.
-- **API Usage**: Data can be retrieved via APIs.
-The `Requests` and `json` libraries will be used to make API requests and collect data.
+- **Obtaining Data from Official Sources**: Data access methods provided by relevant platforms will be used to obtain structured film score data.
-- **Manual Data Collection**: If open datasets are used, data collection may be done manually.
+- **Using Existing Datasets**: If ready-made datasets that are openly accessible are found, they will be included in the analysis process to provide additional information.

+All data collection steps will be documented, ensuring reproducibility.

+## 🔎 Project Plan

+1. **Identify Data Sources**: IMDb and Rotten Tomatoes rating data sources will be identified.
-Each method and data source will be documented appropriately.
+2. **Data Collection and Cleaning**: The data will be collected using web scraping and API requests.
+3. **Exploratory Data Analysis (EDA)**: Descriptive statistics and visualizations will be used to analyze rating distributions.
+4. **Comparison of Ratings**: The following comparisons will be performed:
+   - **Scatter Plot**: IMDb vs. Rotten Tomatoes scores for the same movies.
+   - **Box Plot**: Distribution of ratings across different genres.
+   - **Correlation Analysis**: Finding relationships between ratings from both platforms.
+5. **Evaluation of Results**: Insights will be extracted, and a report will be generated.

-## Code Requirements
+## 🖥️ Code Requirements

 - All code will be written in **Python**.
-- The code must be well-documented, with comments explaining each function and important steps.
+- The code must be well-documented with comments.
-- All dependencies for the project will be listed in a `requirements.txt` file.

-## Project Plan

-1. **Identify Data Sources**: At the beginning of the project, potential data sources will be identified.
-2. **Data Collection and Preparation**: Data will be collected from the selected sources and prepared for analysis.
-3. **Data Analysis and Modeling**: The data will be analyzed, and models will be created if needed.
-4. **Evaluation of Results**: The results obtained will be evaluated, and a report will be generated.
+- A `requirements.txt` file will list all necessary dependencies.

-## Dependencies
+## 📌 Dependencies

-A `requirements.txt` file will be created to list the Python libraries required for the project.
-This file will contain all the dependencies necessary for the project to run.
+A `requirements.txt` file will be included with the following dependencies:

----
-Since the project topic is still being defined, the details and methodology are under careful consideration and will be finalized in the near future.